Detect Anything 3D in the Wild

 Specifically, we adopt SAM as our promptable backbone, capitalizing on its versatile and robust object understanding capability derived from large-scale 2D data.
 Concurrently, we utilize DINO~\cite{oquab2024dinov2} depth-pretrained by UniDepth~\cite{piccinelli2024unidepth}, to offer redundant 3D geometric priors~\cite{yin2023metric3d,bochkovskii2024depth}, which plays a pivotal role for accurate 3D detection in a monocular setting.
 To integrate the complementary features from SAM and DINO more effectively, we propose the \encodermodule, an attention-based mechanism that aligns these features and dynamically optimizes their contributions via learnable gating. \encodermodule fully exploits the strengths of each foundation model.

 To further address the challenge of effectively transferring knowledge from 2D to 3D, we introduce the \decodermodule.
-Central to the \decodermodule is the Zero-Embedding Mapping (\zeroconv) mechanism, which mitigates catastrophic forgetting issues common in cross-domain learning.
+Central to the \decodermodule is the Zero-Embedding Mapping (\zeroconv) mechanism, which ensures stable 2D-to-3D mapping by reducing early-stage interference and preserving pretrained 2D priors.
 By stabilizing the training process across diverse datasets with varying camera parameters, scene complexities, and depth distributions, the \zeroconv mechanism enables progressive zero-shot 3D grounding capabilities, significantly enhancing model generalization.